e-mit/aws-api-website/README.md

 Optional features:
 - Configure a custom domain name for the gateway URL.
 - Connect to an existing lambda to implement the API, rather than create a new one.
+- Restrict access to any URL path containing a chosen string by requiring a CAPTCHA.

 ## Static Website